boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ## Overview
-Infrastructure setup & tips for catching & exploiting a Device Code Phish during engagements.
+Guide for Azure Device Code phishing - infrastructure setup to exploitation.

-The Azure cloud services can be used by offensive operators to host phishing infrastructure that sometimes bypasses organzations spam filters and email protection appliances.
+The Azure cloud services can be used by offensive operators to host phishing infrastructure that sometimes bypasses organzations spam filters & email protection services.
 When an Azure user registers a tenant in Azure Active Directory, they are provided with an .onmicrosoft.com domain.
 This tenant can be used not only to deliver your phishes to some organizations inboxes, but also confuse targeted users who are unfimiliar with how Azure services work.

 First read Dr Nestori Syynimaa's blog post.
 The aim of this post is not to republish his great work, but to build on it; providing a detailed "How to Guide" for red teams aiming to succeed in a successful Device Code Phish.